Kirstie Alley, Emmy-winning ‘Cheers’ star, dies at 71

 She had her own sitcom on the network, “Veronica's Closet,” from 1997 to 2000.

 In the 1989 comedy “Look Who's Talking,” which gave her a major career boost, she played the mother of a baby who's inner thoughts were voiced by Bruce Willis.
-She would also appear in the 1990 sequel “Look Who's Talking Too."
+She would also appear in a 1990 sequel “Look Who's Talking Too," and another in 1993, “Look Who's Talking Now.”

-John Travolta, her co-star in both films, paid her tribute in an Instagram post.
+John Travolta, her co-star in the trilogy, paid her tribute in an Instagram post.

 "Kirstie was one of the most special relationships I’ve ever had,” Travolta said, along with a photo of Alley.
 “I love you Kirstie.
 I know we will see each other again.”